PubInv/Gluss-Pusher/README.md

 I like this shield as a way fo controlling external power.
 It is not as well documented as it should be.
 It would be nice for someone to create a similar shield with more than 2 channels, or even which allowed multiplexed (non-simultaneous) action.

+Note: This particular shield appears to use the external voltage only if the Arduino is not supplied power directly.
+I find this weird and unhelpful.
+However, doing so, I was able, with some weirdness, to tick-tock my carrier back and forth.
+Thus it is in some sense a control, although I must do much more to have a true control of this.
+It is also the case that I have some problems:  I need to control 3 coils, not two!
+And, secondly, all of this should work better when I get the acrylic rods that I have ordered, which should allow me to make a much better system.

+But in a sense this is a breakthrough---I now have an Arduino partially controlling a linear actuator.
+So now my purpose must be to obtain full control.

+I will attempt to be Agile: I will attempt to make a publishable, open source actuator (however poor it is) at the end of each sprint.